 What forms of ID will I need to provide to access this?

-We the following forms of ID when information on your personal data is requested: Passport, driving license, birth certificate or utility bill.
+We accept the following forms of ID when information on your personal data is requested: Passport, driving license, birth certificate or utility bill.
 We may require you to provide more than one form of ID before releasing data.

 - The Data Protection Officer (DPO) is responsible for ensuring that this notice is made available to data subjects prior to us collecting/processing your personal data.

 - All Employees who interact with you are responsible for ensuring that this notice is drawn to your attention and that you consent to having your personal data processed.

 Chemist Extra is a trading name of Berkeley Pharma ltd, registered in England, company registration number 8537849.